alyssadata/Artificial-Intelligence-Contact/README.md

 # Artificial-Intelligence-Contact
-Artificial Intelligence Contact is The Shape Artificial Intelligence Becomes When in Contact With a Human Being
+Artificial Intelligence Contact is the shape artificial intelligence becomes when in contact with a human being.

 ---